‘Grateful’ Lady Vols look to avoid early tourney exit

 Now that they’re in, the Lady Vols are looking to avoid an early exit.

-That could be a challenge for Tennessee, which has the worst RPI of any team to earn an at-large berth.
+That could be a challenge for Tennessee, which has the worst RPI of any team to earn an at-large berth this year.
 At one point, the Lady Vols were ranked in the top 10 before struggling through the second half of the season.

 “We’re grateful for the opportunity,” Tennessee coach Holly Warlick said in a statement released by the school Monday night.